open-telemetry/opentelemetry-dotnet/docs/metrics/README.md

     rather than relying on / trusting each service instance to report the data center name).
-  * If the dimension applies to a subset of metrics (e.g. the version of a client library), model it as Meter level tags.
+  * If the dimension applies to a subset of metrics (e.g. the version of a client library), model it as meter level tags.
 * If the dimension value is dynamic, report it via the [Metrics API](#metrics-api).